jackiboi307/snake-rust/README.md

 - Music and sound effects
 - Configuration file with options for disabling audio and allowing looping around the walls
 - The Swedish language
-- Beautiful graphics - the snake has eyes and the apples have green things on them
+- Beautiful graphics: the snake has eyes and the apples have green things on them

 ## Screenshot